-Setting Up the Cutting Guide The JOURNEY° II UK Knee System is designed for an anatomic tibia slope.
-To ease set up and positioning, the cutting head features a built in $5^{\circ}$ posterior slope.
+Setting Up the Cutting Guide The JOURNEY[°] II UK Knee System is designed for a medial anatomic tibia slope.
+To ease set up and positioning, the cutting head features a built in 5° posterior slope.
+Some mismatch may occur between patient and desired slope for the lateral compartment.
+This may be taken into account by moving the distal portion of the guide closer to the patient anatomy to reduce slope or further away to increase slope.
+Tip: In general, a 6° posterior slope should be the goal of the tibial baseplate for lateral UKA's.
 The tibia cutting guide assembly consists of a Tibia Resection Guide (cutting head), a Tibia Alignment Guide (proximal/distal adjustment), a Tibia Alignment Adjustment Guide (varus/valgus and slope adjustments), and an Ankle Clamp (distal fixation).
 Assembly is performed as shown on the right in Figure 3.

-- Assemble Tibia Alignment Guide to the Tibia Alignment Adjustment Guide. - The ankle clamp is positioned as shown by inserting the male rod through the opening in the Tibia Alignment Adjustment Guide while depressing the Slope Adjustment Button. - The Tibia Alignment Guide is then placed over the long male feature on the Tibia Alignment Adjustment Guide.
+- Assemble Tibia Alignment Guide to the Tibia Alignment Adjustment Guide with teeth facing posterior. - The ankle clamp is positioned as shown by inserting the male rod with teeth facing distal through the opening in the Tibia Alignment Adjustment Guide while depressing the Slope Adjustment Button.
 Tip: It is helpful to select the free position of the proximal-distal macro adjustment by pressing the toggle switch to the left and ensuring the green (free) indication is shown.
 When switched to red, the uprod is locked and can only be moved by pressing the black push button. • The Tibia Resection Guide is then positioned on the Tibia Alignment Adjustment Guide by snapping the receiving feature on the Resection Guide over the alignment stud on the Alignment Guide.
 Tip: Ensuring both that the lock screw is set to the unlocked position and that the cutting head is in the neutral position will allow maximum surgical flexibility in the following steps.
 This is done by first turning the lock screw counter clockwise until the cutting head may translate freely by turning the micro adjustment feature (black knob).
 The knob may then be turned to set the initial position of the cutting head.
-We recommend the initial placement be set '0' as indicated by the scale on the anterior portion of the cutting guide (Figure 4).
+We recommend the initial placement be set '0' as indicated by the scale on the anterior portion of the cutting guide (Figure 4) to allow the guide maximum flexibility to be raised or lowered respectively.

 The tibia cutting guide assembly may now be positioned to ensure an accurate tibia resection (Figure 5).
 Initial set up of the cutting guide includes a provisional varus/ valgus, a provisional slope, and provisional proximal/distal placement.
 The final settings of these alignment parameters have been separated to allow ease in surgical flow.
 The distal portion of the guide should be secured to the ankle by placing the spring arms of the ankle clamp just proximal to the malleoli.
 Tip: The arms of the ankle clamp are mechanically operated such that both may be opened with one hand, allowing the now free hand to help control orientation of the proximal portion of the guide.
-With the ankle clamp in place on the patient a provisional alignment should be completed including depth, slope and varus/ valgus (medial lateral placement) of the guide and the guide adjusted likewise (Figure 6).
+With the ankle clamp in place on the patient, a provisional alignment should be completed including depth, slope and varus/ valgus (medial lateral placement) of the guide and the guide adjusted likewise (Figure 6).
 Tip: It may be helpful to select the free position of the proximaldistal macro adjustment by pressing the toggle switch to the left and ensuring the green (free) indication is shown.